giantswarm/docs/src/content/getting-started/k8s-resources/index.md

 ## Extended reading

-For more extensive and deeper information on Kubernetes you should check out the [Reference Documentation](https://kubernetes.io/docs/reference/), which includes among others the [API documentation](https://kubernetes.io/docs/concepts/overview/kubernetes-api/), [CLI documentation](https://kubernetes.io/docs/reference/kubectl/overview/), and a Glossary with deeper explanations of all resources.
+For more extensive and deeper information on Kubernetes you should check out the [Reference Documentation](https://kubernetes.io/docs/reference/), which includes among others the [API documentation](https://kubernetes.io/docs/concepts/overview/kubernetes-api/), [CLI documentation](https://kubernetes.io/docs/reference/kubectl/overview/), and a glossary with deeper explanations of all resources.